-Problem loan ratio in accordance with Moody's definition.
 Sources: Company reports, Moody's Investors Service

-The bank reported a slightly improved problem loan ratio of 0.5% as of half-year 2019 (2018: 0.6%, 2017: 0.73%), and its risk-related charges remain at very low levels, reflecting a benign point in the credit cycle and the bank's solid risk management.
+The bank reported a slightly improved problem loan ratio of 0.46% as of 30 September 2019 (half-year 2019: 0.54%, year-end 2018: 0.63%), and its risk-related charges remain at very low levels, reflecting a benign point in the credit cycle and the bank's solid risk management.
 The takeover of Dexia Kommunalbank in 2019 does not to materially change the asset-risk profile, though the public-sector lending portfolio will increase by roughly €12 billion, adding another significant, but lower risk, sector concentration.
+We expect, however, that the coronavirus outbreak will have a direct impact on banks' asset quality and we could reassess our current assessment of this factor depending on the breath and severity of the shock and the potential deterioration in credit quality.